-Key messages from the National Planning Policy Framework (NPPF) include:
+Key messages from the National Planning Policy Framework14 (NPPF) include:

 - 5.1 One of the three overarching objectives of the NPPF is an environmental objective to 'contribute to protecting and enhancing our natural, built and historic environment' including by 'mitigating and adapting to climate change' and 'moving to a low carbon economy.'
 'The planning system should support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change.
 It should help to: shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure. - 5.2 Local Plans should take a proactive approach to mitigating and adapting to climate change, taking into account the long-term implications for flood risk, coastal change, water supply, biodiversity and landscapes, and the risk of overheating from rising temperatures.
 Policies should support appropriate measures to ensure the future resilience of communities and infrastructure to climate change impacts, such as providing space for physical protection measures, or making provision for the possible future relocation of vulnerable development and infrastructure. - 5.3 Local planning authorities should support community-led initiatives for renewable and low carbon energy, including developments outside areas identified in local plans or other strategic policies that are being taken forward through neighbourhood planning. - 5.4 The UK Climate Change Risk Assessment is published on a 5-yearly cycle in accordance with the requirements of the Climate Change Act 2008.
 It required the Government to compile an assessment of the risks for the UK arising from climate change, and then to develop an adaptation programme to address those risks and deliver resilience to climate change on the ground.
-For both the 2012 and the 2017 UK Climate Change Risk Assessment, the Adaptation Sub-Committee commissioned an evidence report 18 containing six priority risk areas requiring additional action in the next five years: - Flooding and coastal change risks to communities, businesses and infrastructure; - Risks to health, well-being and productivity from high temperatures; - Risk of shortages in the public water supply, and for agriculture, energy generation and industry; - Risks to natural capital, including terrestrial, coastal, marine and freshwater ecosystems, soils and biodiversity; - Risks to domestic and international food production and trade; and - New and emerging pests and diseases, and invasive non-native species, affecting people, plants and animals - 5.5 The UK Climate Change Act was passed in 2008 and established a framework to develop an economically credible emissions reduction path.
-It also highlighted the role it would take in contributing to collective action to tackle climate change under the Kyoto Protocol, and more recently as part of the UN-led Paris Agreement.
+For both the 2012 and the 2017 UK Climate Change Risk Assessment, the Adaptation Sub-Committee commissioned an evidence report 15 containing six priority risk areas requiring additional action in the next five years: - Flooding and coastal change risks to communities, businesses and infrastructure; - Risks to health, well-being and productivity from high temperatures; - Risk of shortages in the public water supply, and for agriculture, energy generation and industry; - Risks to natural capital, including terrestrial, coastal, marine and freshwater ecosystems, soils and biodiversity; - Risks to domestic and international food production and trade; and - New and emerging pests and diseases, and invasive non-native species, affecting people, plants and animals - 5.5 The UK Climate Change Act16 was passed in 2008 and established a framework to develop an economically credible emissions reduction path.
+It also highlighted the role it would take in contributing to collective action to tackle climate change under the Kyoto Protocol, and more recently as part of the UN-led Paris Agreement. - 5.6 The Committee of Climate Change published a 2012 report entitled 'How Local Authorities can Reduce Emissions and Manage Climate Change Risk' 17 which emphasises the crucial role councils have in helping the UK meet its carbon targets and preparing for the impacts of climate change.
+It outlines specific

-&lt;sup>17 MHCLG (2019) National Planning Policy Framework [online] available at:
+14 MHCLG (2018) National Planning Policy Framework [online] available at: